 About Samlingstead

-The swallows garden takes its name from the annual influx of nesting and breeding swallows from May to August, a fig tree and large shrubs provide focal points with interest provided by the banking topography, a walled garden has bulbs in spring and bedding in summer and the fence line boundary is cordoned by dogwood shrubs planted as part of the hedgerow (it will be in only its third year of development).
+The swallows garden takes its name from the annual influx of nesting and breeding swallows from May to August, a fig tree and large shrubs provide focal points with interest provided by the banking topography, a walled garden has bulbs in spring and bedding in summer and the fence line boundary is cordoned by dogwood shrubs planted as part of the hedgerow (it will be in its sixth year of development).

 The meadow garden has mature trees of conifer, willow and rowan with a small summer house bounded by flowering currant and climbing rose.